Do You Know What These Symptoms Might Mean?

 There are two forms of AMD – dry and wet.
 Dry AMD is the most common form of the disease.
 It involves the presence of drusen – fatty deposits that form under the light-sensing cells in the retina.
 Vision loss in dry AMD usually progresses slowly.
-Wet AMD is less common, but more rapidly threatening to vision.
-Wet AMD causes small blood vessels under the retina to leak or break open, and distorts the vision.
+Wet AMD is less common, but it is more rapidly threatening to vision.
+Wet AMD causes small blood vessels under the retina to leak or break open, and it distorts the vision.
 Although there are treatments for AMD, there is no cure.

 Visit the Eye Consultants of Atlanta website to learn more about AMD or to schedule a consultation or eye exam.